saareliad/FTPipe/README.md

 - Before you debug, you may want to check run the error is cuda specific and not cpu

-## Systems stuff
+## Misc Systems stuff

 After talk with Amit Nadav

-- maybe do fork to share pinned memory. (need to be done before cuda)
+- Can do fork to share pinned memory. (need to be done before cuda context initialization)
 - `sudo ./pcm.x` to check data transfers between cpus. (git clone <https://github.com/opcm/pcm.git>)
 - use node 0 : `numactl --cpunodebind=0` (sudo apt install numactl)
   - checking this: either `lstopo` or `lspci -vvv | less`.
 - `less /proc/$PID/maps` to check memory mapping
 - check allocated sutff with `strace -f python -v`
 - There was
   - `sudo apt install hwloc` for something.
   - `modprobe msr` for something.

-## cuda aware openmpi

-see conda recipe for cuda aware openmpi.
+Communication Matrix Embedding with cuda P2P samples (15% BW improvment for pipeline).

 To see how pytorch is compiled, use
 ```
 torch.__config__.show()
 ```